 30% Cost of Goods Sold means the restaurant has to supply $18,000 worth of grub … or a $3,000 loss

-You can reduce it all the way down to just 100 coupons, still lose $300 and be attracting “new” customers at a cost per thousand (CPM) of $3,000 per 1,000 … by comparison, for $3,000 one could run a full color 1/4 page ad in the Kansas City Star’s Sunday magazine and potentially reach 400,000 subscribers.
+You can reduce it all the way down to just 100 coupons, still lose $300 and be attracting “new” customers at a cost per thousand (CPM) of $3,000 per 1,000 … by comparison, for $3,000 one could run a full color 1/4 page ad in the Wilmington Star News Sunday edition and potentially reach 174,000 readers with a coupon and keep ALL the money.

 Groupon’s juggernaut-like success came as a result of a fantastic business model (for them), at a time when America was reeling from a slumping economy, in the mood to use coupons and increasingly online and social media savvy.
 Add to that a restaurant industry in pain due to that same economy and we had a “perfect storm” brewing for Groupon and myriad copy-cat online coupon companies to become very successful, very quickly.

-Unfortunately it is at the expense of the hard working restaurateur who in this economy can ill afford to do any marketing at a loss.
+Unfortunately it is at the expense of the hard working restaurateur who can ill afford to do any marketing at a loss.
 Restaurant owners, don’t get fooled by the crafty weavers.
 Throw on a robe, will you?
 We can see your chicken tenders.
 Use caution when approaching all marketing and advertising.
-At the very least, make it completely pay for itself and if you are not sure you can go toe-to-toe with a slick media salesperson, let your fingers do the walking and get somebody to represent you.
+At the very least, make it completely pay for itself.
+And if you are not sure you can go toe-to-toe with a slick media salesperson, let your fingers do the walking and get somebody to represent you.
 Make sure that person will also tell you when you’re not wearing anything at all.